aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

    in exclude-only mode and retains the untouched purple frame plus its immediately following frame.
 That frame is used only if it passes the normal-frame checks.
+3. For stronger evidence without saving every image, optionally enable **Also Save Preceding RAW FITS**.
+It holds one full untouched FITS in memory and saves it only when the next compatible frame is purple.
+With the following frame, this normally produces a good/purple/good triplet.
-3. For stronger good/bad/good groups, temporarily enable ordinary FITS saving at **Every Image** while Exclude Only remains active.
+4. For complete sequences instead, temporarily enable ordinary FITS saving at **Every Image** while Exclude Only remains active.
 A non-zero periodic interval can miss randomly occurring failures.
-4. Calibrate and review/apply the derived values, then clear **Exclude Only** to activate pixel repair.
+5. Calibrate and review/apply the derived values, then clear **Exclude Only** to activate pixel repair.

 Ordinary FITS are written after ASI676MC handling, including when “Save FITS